xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 ---
 ## Transport Options

-In one of my first tutorials on [configuring Model-Driven Telemetry (MDT)](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/), I blithely referred to three options for transport: TCP Dial-Out, gRPC Dial-Out and gRPC Dial-In.
+In one of my first tutorials on [configuring Model-Driven Telemetry (MDT)](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/), I blithely referred to three options for transport: TCP dial-out, gRPC dial-out and gRPC dial-in.
 It's all well and good to know how to configure each one, but what's the difference and which one should you choose?
 This blog tackles those questions.

 ## Dial-Out